apollographql/apollo/docs/source/tutorial/local-state.md

 When we click the button, we perform a direct cache write by calling `client.writeData` and passing in a data object that sets the `isLoggedIn` boolean to false.

-We can also perform direct writes within the `update` function of the `useMutation` Hook.
+We can also perform direct writes within the `update` function of the `useMutation` hook.
 The `update` function allows us to manually update the cache after a mutation occurs without refetching data.
 Let's look at an example in `src/containers/book-trips.js`:

 _src/containers/book-trips.js_